asHOH/Stonescript-for-Stone-Story-RPG/README.md

 ## Usage

 1. Clone this repository as a subfolder of the Stonescript directory called `UserScript`.
-   The cloning command should look like: (remember to modify <Steam ID>)
+   The cloning command should look like: (remember to modify Steam ID!)

    ```bash
    cd %AppData%\LocalLow\Martian Rex, Inc_\Stone Story\<Steam ID>\Stonescript